MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - UserValidationErrors
 - WhenCreated

-Unlicensed Users – Unlicensed user would show up in the output for 30 days post license removal Soft deleted users – These users will be displayed in the output of Get-CsOnlineUser and TAC Manage Users page by default with SoftDeletionTimestamp set to a value
+Unlicensed Users: Unlicensed users would show up in the output for 30 days post-license removal.
+Soft deleted users: These users will be displayed in the output of Get-CsOnlineUser and the TAC Manage Users page by default with SoftDeletionTimestamp set to a value.

 **Updates in Teams PowerShell Module version 3.0.0 and above**